swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 * Members with nonstandard memory management behavior, even if it is correctly annotated.
 * Members which deviate from the Objective-C error convention in certain subtle ways, such as by having the `NSError**` parameter in the wrong place.

-`@implementation` heavily piggybacks on `@objc`'s code emission, so in most cases, the best approach to expanding `@implementation`'s support would be to extend `@objc` to support the feature and then make sure `@implementation` supports it too.
+`@objc @implementation` heavily piggybacks on `@objc`'s code emission, so in most cases, the best approach to expanding `@implementation`'s support would be to extend `@objc` to support the feature and then make sure `@objc @implementation` supports it too.

 ### `@implementation` for plain C declarations

 Many of the capabilities mentioned as future directions for `@objc` would also be useful for plain-C clients, including those on non-Darwin platforms.
 Once again, the best approach here would probably be to stabilize and extend something like `@_cdecl` to support creating these with a generated header, and then make sure `@implementation` supports this attribute too.

-The compiler currently has experimental support for `@implementation @_cdecl` for global functions; it's behind a separate experimental feature flag because it's not part of this proposal.
+The compiler currently has experimental support for `@_cdecl @implementation` for global functions; it's behind a separate experimental feature flag because it's not part of this proposal.

 ### `@implementation` for C++ declarations